Wisconsin birth certificates to include new gender-neutral identification option for parents

-Wisconsin parents will have the ability to choose a gender-neutral identification option on their child's birth certificates starting Thursday.
+Wisconsin parents will have the ability to choose a gender-neutral identification option for themselves on their child’s birth certificates starting Thursday.

 Gov. Tony Evers, who announced the new option on Monday along with the state Department of Health Services, said updated birth certificate forms will include a “parent-parent” option in addition to the current “mother-father” option for identifying parents.